the-lans/DataBus/README.md

 ## Debugging

-Start debugging the `main.py` file
+Start Redis `redis-server`.

+Run the file `main.py` for debugging or as a working application `uvicorn main:app --reload`.

 Run `receiver.py` as source source and `sender.py` as source source.

 `python Receiver.py --detail false --server 127.0.0.1`

 `python sender.py --detail false --server 127.0.0.1 --user admin --pass password --send all`

 Take the API to check the machine: http://127.0.0.1:8000/